 Why Making Mom Friends Is Hard

 I already said it took a lot of time and patience.
-Those first few years were hard because we were all tied to schedules, nap times, and family duties.
+Those first few years were hard as new moms because we were all tied to schedules, nap times, and family duties.

 After a while, I got so lonely I decided rejection was better than not trying.
 I kept repeating, “If you want a friend, you have to be a friend.”
-What really got me to call is I was going nuts trapped in the house all day with a munchkin.
+What really got me to call other women was that I was going nuts trapped in the house all day with a munchkin.
 He was cute, but I needed a life outside of him.

 If you are tired of being alone, make the first move.
 Call some moms and get together.
 You will not be sorry if you do.

 Here are some other ideas on how to develop quality mom friends.
 Try a few of them, eventually one of these tips will be your ticket to a long friendship with another mom.